JustLexusA/My-Fear/My Greatest Fear.md

 # My Fear
 ### Lexus

-My greatest fear is bald gabriel chasing me at night after buying something from a convinience store.
+My greatest fear is Mark Zuckerberg

+### Why?

+- He's an alien
+- His "forgot password" feature on facebook still makes you enter your password that you literally forgot